Nadal Keeps His Clay Dream Alive As He Battles Past Cachin - UrduPoint

 Also through to the quarter-finals is Mirra Andreeva, who celebrated her 17th birthday with a 7-6 (7/2), 6-4 win over Italian 12th seed Jasmine Paolini, a year on from her dream run to the Madrid fourth round on her WTA debut.

-The Russian teenager fell to eventual champion Aryna Sabalenka at the Caja Magica 12 months ago and could get a rematch with the world number two, who faced Danielle Collins in the last match of the day on centre court.
+The Russian teenager fell to eventual champion Aryna Sabalenka at the Caja Magica 12 months ago but will get a rematch with the Belarusian world number two, who outlasted American Danielle Collins 4-6, 6-4, 6-3 in Monday's last match.

 Recent Stories